kempisabelmaddie/IoT_PolyU/newfolder/README.md

 In this project, we use M5Stack's NCIR sensor unit to measure Room Temperature.
 The UI Flow's Python and Blockly Code is in this folder, named _temperature_IFTTT.m5f_ .

 ### Setup Tutorial
-1) Go to this link <https://ifttt.com/explore> and setup an account.
+1) Go to this link <https://ifttt.com/> and setup an account.
-2)
+2) Go to "Create"